 I need information about...

-Emergency Rooms (ER) are becoming more crowded and, as a result, patients are being required to wait longer for care.
+Emergency Rooms (ER) are becoming more crowded.
+As a result, patients are being asked to wait longer for care.
 We can all help reduce the complications of this by visiting the ER only when we have an urgent medical problem.

-Emergency treatment costs significantly more than a doctor visit.
-According to the National Center for Health Statistics, approximately 10 percent of ER visits every year are for nonurgent medical problems.
+Emergency treatment costs significantly more than a healthcare provider visit.
+According to the National Center for Health Statistics, approximately 10% of ER visits every year are for medical problems that are not urgent.
 It is important to know when to go to the ER as it could save your life.
-But when a medical problem is not serious, it is better to treat your condition at home, or see your primary care doctor or pharmacist.
+But when a medical problem is not serious, it is better to treat your condition at home, or see your primary care healthcare provider or pharmacist.

-Learning the signs of serious illnesses and trusting your instincts are important.
+Learning the signs of serious illnesses and trusting yourself are important.
 According to the American College of Emergency Physicians, the following are warning signs of a medical emergency:

 Bleeding will not stop